bernhardHartleb/MicroZedKernel/02-linux-kernel.md

 How to compile and install the Xilinx kernel in the MicroZedboard

-##Prerequisites
+###Prerequisites

 - Linux PC or Virtual Machine with armhf toolchain installed
 - 00-sd-card-setup: (Optional) Linux working on the microZed
 - 01-xilinx-kernel-sources: Linux kernel sources from Xilinx

-##Setup the environment for cross compiling
+###Setup the environment for cross compiling

 export CC=arm-linux-gnueabihf-
 export CROSS_COMPILE=${CC}
 export LOADADDR=0x10008000
 export ARCH=arm

+Or use the script: kernel_toolchain_env.sh

 Check that gcc is found and the architecture is ARM:
 ~$ ${CC}gcc --version

 We are now ready to compile the kernel.
+The kernel developers provide a Makefile.
-A makefile is available, so we can run all required commands via "make".
+We run all required commands via "make".

-##Configuring Linux
+###Configuring Linux

 Create the default linux configuration for the Zynq (.config)